 An entry from my blog on my fight with alcohol.

-As I write this, it is 50 days since I have had a drink.
+As I write this it is 13 days and 16 hours since I last had a drink.